Abhay956/PV_and_PVC_with_NFS_server/README.md

  sh nfs-setup.sh
 ```

-All of these commands are then executed on the master-node.
+This command execute on the all Worker-node.
 ```bash
  apt install nfs-common -y
 ```